WITCH4242/WITCH4242/README.md

 **»»» *Founder of Cabot***
 I am the Founder of [Cabot](https://cabot-bot.xyz/about), an occult Discord bot.
 Cabot is focused on providing servers with efficient, reliable, and top quality occult information and Divination.

+**»»» *Founder of The Occult Outpost***
+I founded and currently operate [The Occult Outpost](https://theoccultoutpost.com/about), an occult/esoteric article, news site.
+The Occult Outpost: Uncovering the Hidden Realms of Esoteric, Occult, Witchy and Paranormal News, and Realms of much more!

 **»»» *Developer of Nimue***
 Nimue is a file and notes editing software.
 Nime is fully customizable and creates beautifully aesthetic notes and supports 12+ languages, supports large files and notes pages can be fully customized with css, html and js.